Make-School-Courses/FEW-2.3-Single-Page-Web-Applications/lesson-08.md

 Make a project tracker for your project.
 Your project must include a list of all tasks required to complete your project.
 Your tracker should contain the following:

 - List of all Tasks
+	- Make a list of all of the components you need to make to get your project completed.
+	- List all of the other things you need to do.
+These are things like: setup express server or make an API key.
+- Map all of your tasks (these are the things you listed above) across the classes left in the term.
+This is class 8, start with class 9 through 13.
+There is a spot for each on the progress tracker.
+You'll check these off each class until the end of the term.

 Each task should define: